developmentseed/ingest-framework/README.md

 - Defining networking requirements (we may be able to infer these from required access to DB in private subnet)
 - Support a requirements file per step rather than per app
-- Additional trigger types (SQS, HTTP request?)
+- Additional trigger types (SQS, HTTP request?).
+Define a plugin interface for triggers, so that other devs can provide their own.
 - Allow triggering another pipeline from within a step (support parallelization)
 - Monitoring:
   - tracing each pipeline run through each step in the pipeline